 version of this Scientific Use File

-version <- "12-0-0"
+version <- "12-1-0"

 '''

 To further ease the readability and shorten the examples, we also define a function read.neps().
 Please note that you also need the libraries readstata13 and (optionally) Hmisc for this to work.
-If you do not have this libraries installed on your computer, you can easily do so by using the command install.packages("readstata13").
+If you do not have those libraries installed on your computer, you can easily do so by executing the command install.packages("readstata13") from inside R.